Are you wondering what does the number 9 mean in the bible?

 - Conclusion for Number 9 in The Bible.

-Before delving into the details of any particular number, it bears mentioning that the Hebrew language uses its letters as numbers, and also that the letters are words and concepts (pictographs) that can be used either in the literal sense or as symbols.
+Before delving into the details of any particular number, like the number 9, it bears mentioning that the Hebrew language uses its letters as numbers, and also that the letters are words and concepts (pictographs) that can be used either in the literal sense or as symbols.

 The Number Nine’s Pictograph